 1. Emergency Family Leave and Sick Leave

 Employees who are rehired after being laid off on or after March 1, 2020, are entitled to the provisions provided in the Families First Coronavirus Response Act (FFCRA) for emergency family leave and sick leave, as well as paid leave under the Family and Medical Leave Act (FMLA).
-The FFCRA requires employers to provide COVID-19 related paid sick leave.
+The FFCRA requires employers to provide COVID-19-related paid sick leave.
 It also expands family and medical leave.

 2. Expansions to the Economic Injury Disaster Loan Program

-Expansions to the EIDL Program were made under the CARES Act to include many small businesses and private non-profits who have no more than 500 employees.
+Expansions to the EIDL Program were made under the CARES Act to include many small businesses and private non-profits that have no more than 500 employees.
 Small businesses and non-profits may now qualify for low-interest loans with loan terms up to 30 years.
 It is important to note that loans under the EIDL Program are not eligible for forgiveness.

 3. Paycheck Protection Program

 Loans are available to small businesses with 500 or fewer employees who need assistance funding payroll and necessary operating expenses.
 The loans are available to most small businesses, including businesses in the hospitality industry that do not employ more than 500 workers at each physical location and have a North American Industry Classification System code beginning with 72.

 Loans under the Payroll Protection Program can be used to pay certain expenses between February 15, 2020, and June 30, 2020, including payroll costs, rent, utilities, interest on mortgages, costs related to group health care benefits, and interest on other loans incurred before February 15, 2020.